pablop16n/web-docs-scorer/README.md

 | numbers_score | 0.92 |
 | repeated_score | 0.96 |

-The document final **quality score** is computed using these subscore values as above explained:
+The document **quality score** is computed using these subscores values as above explained:

 **basic score** = 9.9 x 0.8 + 0.4 + 1 = **9.32**